 Treating stroke is extremely TIME SENSITIVE – how quickly someone can get to the hospital to start treatment is the most important factor in a successful recovery.
 Call 9-1-1 if any of the signs noted above are indicated.
 The EMS staff in the ambulance can begin treatment immediately, which is why calling 9-1-1 is usually more beneficial than driving the person to the emergency room.

-This brings us to the second phenomenon related to stroke and COVID-19: Many people are reluctant to go to the hospital right now, for any reason.
-While this is understandable, medical professionals stress that the risk of delayed treatment for stroke is far worse than the possibility of infection.
-Hospital protocols for preventing coronavirus transmission are constantly improving – someone experiencing a stroke needs to seek treatment immediately.
+This brings us to the second phenomenon related to stroke and COVID-19: Many people continue to be reluctant to go to the hospital, for any reason.
+This is understandable, but medical professionals stress that the risk of delayed treatment for stroke is far worse than the possibility of infection.
+Especially if you have already been vaccinated, an adverse stroke outcome is more likely than a coronavirus transmission.

-Stroke recovery can also be challenging.
-Often this occurs in a rehabilitation facility, but even when a stroke patient comes home, it may take several weeks more to sufficiently recover.
-Assisting Hands Home Care serving Columbus professional caregivers assist with personal care (showering, dressing, shaving, etc.), ambulation, meal preparation, and light housekeeping.
+Stroke recovery often occurs in a rehabilitation facility, but even when a stroke patient comes home, it may take several weeks more to sufficiently recover.
+Assisting Hands Home Care serving Columbus, OH professional caregivers assist with personal care (showering, dressing, shaving, etc.), ambulation, meal preparation, and light housekeeping.
 Our team approach to care means nurse care managers will initiate your plan and are available to caregivers for advice, 24/7.
 We also have strong coronavirus protocols in place and are providing PPE to our caregivers.